The Guides' Blog

 Read MORE

-The Figure Eight Follow-Through Knot
+The Figure Eight Follow-Through: The Most Important Knot to Know

 December 22, 2022 fmg-adminFundamentals Fridays Guiding Rock Climbing